 U2F enables Internet users to securely access any number of online services, with one single device, instantly and with no drivers or client software needed.
 The technical specifications were launched in late 2014, including native support in Google Accounts and Chrome, and have since resulted in a thriving ecosystem of hardware, software and service providers.

 Strong security — Strong two-factor authentication, using public key crypto and with native support in the browser (starting with Chrome).
-Protects against phishing, session hijacking, man in the middle, and malware attacks.
+Protects against phishing, session hijacking, man-in-the-middle (MITM), and malware attacks.

 Easy to use — Works out-of-the-box, enabling instant authentication to any number of services.
 No codes to re-type and no drivers to install.